Transition

 Transition planning helps students and families:

-- Discover personal strengths, interests, and goals
+- Discover strengths, interests, and goals

 - Talk about hopes for the future